EdMaxPrime/transcript/README.md

 Note: all directives **must** be on their own lines.
 No whitespace, leading or trailing, is allowed.

 `@OFFSET <millis>` pushes back all subsequent subtitles by the time given in milliseconds.
-The number of milliseconds can be positive or negative, and 0 means that the times in the file will be used instead.
-Has no effect inside a script section, use delay instead.
+The number of milliseconds can be positive or negative, and 0 means that the times hardcoded in the file will be used instead.

 `@DELAY <millis>` this adjusts the time offset by the given amount of milliseconds.
 The number of milliseconds can be positive or negative, but 0 has no effect.
-Works the same inside and outside of script sections.

 `@SPEED <millis>` this adjusts the duration calculation for the next subtitle.
 If no end time is specified for any subtitle, the formula `number_of_characters_in_subtitle_text * speed` is used.
 This speed directive changes the speed factor from the default one to another amount.

 `@SPEED = <millis>` sets the default speed factor to the specified number of milliseconds.
 Default is 50.

 `@GAP <millis>` sets the gap between subtitles in milliseconds.
 By default this is 0

-`@EXTEND <millis|time>` extends the next subtitle's end time by the given amount of milliseconds or to the given time.
-All subsequent subtitles are pushed back in time by that many milliseconds.

 `<SCRIPT>` starts a script section where lines are in the format: